nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Mass Production

 Are you thinking about mass production?
+We can offer

+## Community Projects

+See what other people are making with C.H.I.P.
+Pro.